nawab312/AWS/Networking/VPC/Notes.md

 - **Security Mechanisms**
   - **Security Groups (SGs)**
     - These are like firewalls at the instance level.
+These are STATEFUL
+    - *Stateful means: If you allow traffic in one direction, the return traffic is automatically allowed — you don’t need to explicitly allow it.*
     - They control inbound and outbound traffic to your EC2 instances.
     - We can only define ALLOW rules.
 Anything not explicitly allowed is implicitly denied
   - **Network ACLs (NACLs)**